JasperFx/wolverine/docs/guide/durability/marten.md

 ::: tip
 You can forgo the `[MartenCommandWorkflow]` attribute by instead naming your message handler type with the `AggregateHandler` suffix if the Wolverine/Marten integration is applied to your application.
+Do note that you will still have to use the attribute to opt into exclusive write locking.
 :::

 See the [OrderEventSourcingSample project on GitHub](https://github.com/JasperFx/wolverine/tree/main/src/Samples/OrderEventSourcingSample) for more samples.